BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 /ocean/projects/bio230007p/ikaplow/MouseAtac/Ovary/peak/idr_reproducibility/idr.optimal_peak.narrowPeak.gz
 ```

-**For the following enhancers and promoters BED files, you can either use our pre-split files for human and mouse (included in the input directory) or use [split_encode_ccres.sh](https://github.com/BioinformaticsDataPracticum2025/open-chromatin-analysis/blob/main/split_encode_ccres.sh) if you'd like to analyze a different species**
+**For the following enhancers and promoters BED files, you can either use our pre-split files for human and mouse (included in the input directory) or use [split_encode_ccres.sh](https://github.com/BioinformaticsDataPracticum2025/open-chromatin-analysis/blob/main/split_encode_ccres.sh) if you'd like to analyze a different species.
+These filepaths assume that your current working directory is this repository.**
 Species 1 promoters BED file:
 ```text
 input/promoters_human.txt